prophile/srobo-roles/radio.md

 * **Judge** (for the Judge's desk)
 * **Reception** (for the Reception desk)
 * **All Stations** (for addressing everyone)
+* Stations may also be addressed by username, to contact a specific individual.

 Charging
 --------